Program overview

 Program Structure

-The Fire Services diploma program spans 4 semesters, offering a blend of theoretical knowledge and practical skills.
-The program structure includes:
+The Fire Services diploma program is structured over a period of 4 semesters.
+This program is designed to provide students with a well-rounded education, combining theoretical knowledge with practical skills.
+The program includes:

 Featured Experiences